How modern code plagiarism detection actually works.

 AI-specific tests

-Controlled prompts to GPT-4, Claude, and Copilot with obfuscation and style transfer.
+Code generated by tools like ChatGPT, Claude, and Copilot, with obfuscation and style transfer.

-Traditional tools miss most modern plagiarism cases.
-AI-based semantic detection uncovers plagiarism even when syntax is heavily altered or translated across languages.
+Traditional tools were built before web copying and AI-generated code became common.
+Semantic detection can surface reuse even when syntax is heavily altered or translated across languages.

 Method comparison